-The Remuneration Policy provides the following criteria for the executive directors 7 and the managers with strategic responsibilities, consistently with that stated in the Code:
+The Remuneration Policy provides the following criteria for the executive directors and the managers with strategic responsibilities, consistently with that stated in the Code:

-- a) the fixed component and the variable component are suitably balanced on the basis of the strategic objectives and risk management policy of the Company, also taking into account the sector of activity in which it operates and the characteristics of the business activities performed on a daily basis; the variable part is a significant part of the total remuneration; - b) there are maximum thresholds imposed for the variable components; - c) the performance objectives in other words the economic results and any other specific objectives on which the payment of the variable components is based - are predetermined, measurable and related to the creation of added value for the shareholders in the medium and long-term; they are consistent with the strategic objectives of the Company and aimed at encouraging sustainable success, also including non-financial qualitative parameters;

-7 Following the renewal of the Board of Directors on 28 April 2020, the Chief Executive Officer remains the only executive director.

-d) regarding the payment of a significant part of the variable component, there will be an adequate time delay with respect to the time of accrual, consistently with the characteristics of the company's business and the related risk profiles.
-The Company may request the full or partial return of the variable remuneration components paid (or to withhold the delayed amounts) solely from the executive directors, determined on the basis of the any blatantly incorrect data;

-e) there are no indemnities provided for the termination of employment of the director in question.
+- a) the fixed component and the variable component are suitably balanced on the basis of the strategic objectives and risk management policy of the Company, also taking into account the sector of activity in which it operates and the characteristics of the business activities performed on a daily basis; the variable part is a significant part of the total remuneration; - b) there are maximum thresholds imposed for the variable components; - c) the performance objectives in other words the economic results and any other specific objectives on which the payment of the variable components is based - are predetermined, measurable and related to the creation of added value for the shareholders in the medium and long-term; they are consistent with the strategic objectives of the Company and aimed at encouraging sustainable success, also including non-financial qualitative parameters; - d) regarding the payment of a significant part of the variable component, there will be an adequate time delay with respect to the time of accrual, consistently with the characteristics of the company's business and the related risk profiles; - e) the Company may request the full or partial return of the variable remuneration components paid (or to withhold the delayed amounts) solely from the executive directors, determined on the basis of the any blatantly incorrect data; - f) there are no indemnities provided for the termination of employment of the director in question.

-In addition to the above, the new Remuneration Policy provides that the variable component for the executive directors is also based on long-term incentive plans, consistently with the strategic objectives of the Company, aimed at encouraging sustainable success and strengthening the link between variable remuneration and the long-term results of the Company and further aligning the management interests with those of the shareholders.
+In addition to the above, the Remuneration Policy provides that the variable component for the executive directors is also based on long-term incentive plans, consistently with the strategic objectives of the Company, aimed at encouraging sustainable success and strengthening the link between variable remuneration and the long-term results of the Company and further aligning the management interests with those of the shareholders.